status-im/docs.status.im/source/research/howto.md

 /* This will prompt for the passphrase, Pass your passphrase and your swarm will be started */
 Passphrase:
 ```
-You can access the swarm on yout browser at 8500 port `http://localhost:8500`
+You can access the swarm on your browser at `http://localhost:8500`